 Adding Another Subfloor

-As with the anti-fracture sheet, all seams in the plywood and the screws that hold it in place must be sealed with tape and a liquid sealer.
+As with the decoupling membrane, all seams in the plywood and the screws that hold it in place must be sealed with tape and a liquid sealer.
 This method also uses a layer of metal lath.
 The lath must be securely attached to the plywood because any high area will show once the concrete cures — a situation called floating.

 Pouring the Concrete and Finishing the Floor